Lead in Drinking Water

 - Test your water for lead or copper.
 Contact your water system for more information about getting your water tested.
 Some water systems may offer to test your water free of charge.
 Your water system can also provide information about local laboratories that conduct lead testing.
-If you're a private well water user, you should contact a DEP-accredited lab for information about water testing. > Here is the link to a listing of DEP-accredited labs.
+If you're a private well water user, you should contact a DEP-accredited lab for information about water testing. > Here is the link to a listing of DEP-accredited labs (Excel).

 - Identify if your plumbing fixtures contain lead.
 There are lead check swabs that can detect lead on plumbing surfaces such as solder and pipes.
 These swabs can be purchased at plumbing and home improvement stores.

 Where can I get more information about lead and copper levels in my water system?

 - Community water systems are required to deliver an annual water quality report (also called a Consumer Confidence Report) to all customers.
 The report contains test results for samples collected during the year.